ravron/ravron.com/content/posts/querying-the-unicode-database.md

 DOLLAR SIGN
 ```

-And now we just have to deal with the other case:
+And now we just have to deal with the case where it does:

 ```zsh
 $ curl -s https://www.unicode.org/Public/UCD/latest/ucd/UnicodeData.txt | \